simonmichael/hledger_site/src/install.md

 - on Debian or Ubuntu: `sudo apt install libgmp-dev libtinfo-dev zlib1g-dev`
 - on Fedora or RHEL: `sudo dnf install gmp-devel ncurses-devel zlib-devel`

-Here are some ways to build hledger:
+Here are some ways to build hledger on unix:

-### Build with hledger-install
+#### Build with hledger-install

 [hledger-install.sh][hledger-install] is an automated install script that requires only [bash].
-This is a good choice if you are not used to building Haskell software.
-It installs build tools if needed, then builds the current release of the hledger tools and some [add-on tools](scripts.md), installing them in ~/.local/bin (or ~/.cabal/bin if you had cabal and not stack installed).
+This is a good choice if you are not used to building Haskell software (and if you are using a unix-based system, not Windows). hledger-install.sh downloads Haskell build tools if needed, then builds the current release of the hledger tools, plus a number of [add-on tools](scripts.md), and installs them in ~/.local/bin.
+(Or ~/.cabal/bin, if you had cabal and not stack installed.)

 <!--
 Issues with cli snippets in hledger.org code blocks: